ArshadChowdhury/ArshadChowdhury/README.md

 # 👋 Hey I'm Arshad, A Self Taught Software Engineer 💻

 ## Some Info About Me -
-- 👯 I'm looking to contibute in Good Open Source Software Projects and Great Job Opportunities (Remote Only).
+- 👯 I'm looking to contibute in open source software projects and job opportunities (Remote Only)
-- 🔭 I’m currently building up my problem solving skills & looking to contribute to open source.
+- 🔭 I’m currently building up my problem solving skills & looking to contribute in open source.
 - 🌱 I’m also learning Redux.
 - 💬 You can ask me about Web Design & Development.
 - 💰 Open to all kinds of work from home.